‘THE DAY OF THE DOCTOR’

 It’s so strange to think how much time has passed since ‘the day of the Doctor’.
 We’ve had the 50th anniversary!
 It’s come and gone.
 So much had happened in the lead-up to that special day in the history of ‘Doctor Who’.
 I was in Chichester for the weekend when I watched what was on that night.

 The original DVD of ‘The Day of the Doctor’ was a 1-disc DVD set.
 ‘The Day of the Doctor’ has now been re-released as part of the ’50th Anniversary Collector’s Edition DVD’ of ‘Doctor Who’ and is on Disc 2.

 So, did I enjoy ‘The Day of the Doctor’ by Steven Moffat?
 Yes I did, on some level.
 But to be honest, I enjoyed ‘The Five(ish) Doctors Reboot’ by Peter Davison more, as I found it better than ‘The Day of the Doctor’.

 This story celebrates the new series of ‘Doctor Who’, whereas ‘The Light At The End’ by Big Finish celebrated the classic series.
 This is a shame as I wanted all the Doctors and companions to be in the TV story.

-I liked how the story opened with the original William Hartnell 1963 titles and music.
+I liked how the story opens with the original 1963 William Hartnell titles and music.
 I also liked that opening shot of a policeman at 76 Totter’s Lane and of Coal Hill School to match ‘An Unearthly Child’.

 The TARDIS gets picked up, as the Eleventh Doctor and Clara are taken to the International London Museum by U.N.I.T.
 They have to solve a mystery involving a Time Lord 3D painting where they meet the Tenth and War Doctors.